A Philosophical Reprimand: On Senatorial Fraternity, the Perils of Passionate Excess, and the Fragile Architecture of Democratic Deliberation

 Tulfo's initial remarks—evoking images of physical coercion within the Senate hall—violate core Aristotelian virtues, particularly *sophrosyne* (temperance) and *phronesis* (practical wisdom).
 In *Nicomachean Ethics*, Aristotle warns that unchecked *thumos* (spirited anger) corrupts the guardian class; senators, as modern analogs to the polity's deliberative elite, must model self-mastery.
 Threatening to "grab by the collar" and drag colleagues evokes not the majesty of law but the vulgarity of street-level enforcement, eroding the *dignitas* essential to legislative bodies.

 From a Kantian deontological standpoint, such speech treats fellow senators not as ends-in-themselves—autonomous rational agents co-legislating—but as obstacles to be manhandled.
 This instrumentalization undermines the categorical imperative: act only according to maxims that can become universal law.
-If every senator threatened forcible removal over procedural disputes, the Senate dissolves into Hobbesian chaos, a “war of all against all” where the strong (or the loud) prevail.
-Tulfo’s apology acknowledges this as “inappropriate” and born of “strong emotions,” yet the admission itself indicts: a senator’s duty is to transcend transient passion for the enduring good.
+If every senator threatened forced removal over procedural disputes, the Senate dissolves into Hobbesian chaos, a "war of all against all" where the strong (or the loud) prevail.
+Tulfo's apology acknowledges this as "inappropriate" and born of "strong emotions," yet the admission itself indicts: a senator's duty is to transcend transient passion for the enduring good.

 Esoterically, one might invoke the Hermetic or Stoic principle of *sympatheia*—the interconnectedness of all within the cosmic order.
 The Senate is a microcosm of the Republic; discord in its chambers ripples into the body politic, fostering cynicism, apathy, and eventual fragmentation.
 Tulfo's words, however cathartic in the moment, risk invoking a subtle *karma* of institutional decay: what is sown in belligerence is reaped in eroded legitimacy.